djwofficial/dartym/README.md

 # Lab 07 Meals app with ProxyProvider

-During this lab session, you will need to **implement a ChangeNotifierProxyProvider2** globally and listen to a **FilteredMealsNotifier**, if implemented correctly, the **MealePage** can acquire the **filteredmeals** list from the provider directly, instead of re-computeing filteredMeals in every calling of it's build function.
+During this lab session, you will need to **implement a ChangeNotifierProxyProvider2** globally and listen to a **FilteredMealsNotifier**, if implemented correctly, the **MealsPage** can acquire the **filteredmeals** list from the provider directly, instead of re-computeing filteredMeals in every calling of it's build function.

-The lab project (courses > software-studio > 2024-spring > lab-flutter-basics-dart-meals-app) provides the meals app before implementing the proxyProvider.
+The lab project (courses > software-studio > 2025-spring > lab-flutter-basics-dart-meals-app) provides the meals app before implementing the proxyProvider.

 # Description